 The important takeaway here is that E-A-T is highly subjective to the goal of the content.
 Everyone can have a high E-A-T by providing a great user experience, providing well-researched, quality content, and making sure your website is clear about who you are and why your expertise is authoritative.

 Qualities of Low E-E-A-T Pages

 Low E-A-T isn’t always easy to pick out.
 Some of the examples Google provides look great, but these websites fail to live up to E-A-T standards in other ways.
 Looking through Google’s examples of low E-A-T content, we found the majority showed signs of being unprofessional, lacking expertise, and allowing rampant inaccuracy.

 This article from a publication called Headlines & Global News is cited for low E-A-T because the writing is unprofessional and has grammatical errors.
 It also seems to be paraphrased from a different website but with the wrong facts and figures.
 None of this inspires confidence in the quality of the writing or the information being posted there, all of which hurts its rankings and E-A-T level.

 For similar reasons, Google says this article has low E-A-T because it’s full of typos and is inaccurate and meaningless.
 When writers can’t bother to do the bare minimum as far as fact-checking and spelling, there’s little chance Google will want to present its users with this content on the SERP.

 Google wants to see that your page demonstrates actual expertise on the subject you’re writing about, and when that doesn't happen, pages get labeled as low E-A-T. For example, here’s a YMYL article about financial advice that has low E-A-T. According to Google’s guidelines, it has low E-A-T because there’s no evidence that the authors have any expertise in this area.

-Another example of a lack of expertise in YMYL comes from this article about the flu, which is also rated as having low E-A-T because the author has not proven that she is a medical expert.
+Another example of a lack of expertise in YMYL comes from another article about the flu, which is also rated as having low E-A-T because the author has not proven that she is a medical expert.
 It’s possible that she is a doctor, but according to Google, there’s no obvious evidence of that.
 It only benefits her to demonstrate that kind of credibility, so we assume she can't.
 As a result, the whole piece is considered to have low E-A-T.